 - patients with autoimmune flare-ups (case-by-case)

 A full consultation is essential before treatment.
+Many contraindications are temporary and can be reassessed after resolution.

 Which Filler Is Safer Overall?